 We drove from Cape Town to Port Elizabeth past forested mountains, sprawling wetlands, beautiful lagoons and white-sand beaches with charming towns dotted all along the route.
 It’s the place for adventure seekers and nature lovers with plenty of opportunities to spot some incredible wildlife and experience thrill seeking activities.
 Being a malaria-free zone it’s a firm favourite for families too.
 Hurrah to not dealing with pesky mozzies.

 The first town along the spectacular Garden Route is Mossel Bay.
-It’s year round mild climate is only one reason why it’s such a popular holiday town.
-The pastel coloured buildings, surfer dudes hanging out and old school ice-cream vans gave it an aura of the Cornish town Newquay.
+Its year round mild climate is only one reason why it’s popularity as a holiday town.
+The pastel coloured buildings, surfer dudes hanging out and old school ice-cream vans gives it an aura of the Cornish town Newquay.

-Although with a golf course perched atop a cliff with dramatic views of the Indian Ocean, it’s now become a big hit with the golfing enthusiasts too.
+Although with a golf course perched atop a cliff with dramatic views of the Indian Ocean, golfing enthusiasts are big fans of the area too.

 For the daredevils among you, Mossel Bay is also one of the only two places in South Africa from which visitors can go cage diving with great white sharks.
 If you dare?!

 When you drive alongside the impressive lagoon on your approach to Knysna town, it’s easy to see why many call it the unofficial capital of the Garden Route.

 Sandwiched by the lagoon and the lush forest you’re spoilt for choice when it comes to things to do in Knysna specifically outdoor activities.
 Whether it’s hikes and short strolls in the forests or canoeing, fishing and sailing on the waters.